ArnaudBrousseau/js-error-wielder/README.md

 errors.

 ### Ideas and inspiration
-As you can see in the `refs` section, the ideas I lay down here aren't new.
+As you can see in the `ideas` directory, the ideas I lay down here aren't new.
 I got most of them by looking at how people have approached that problem before.

 Particularly: